 There are the following constraints on these properties:

-• If name is used in a top-level type, it must match the corresponding object field, otherwise an error JDST0004 is raised.
+If name is used in a top-level type, it must match the corresponding object field, otherwise an error JDST0004

-• baseType must refer to a known type - builtin, in the same schema document or in another schema document in the schema set.
-Otherwise, a static error JDST0002 is raised.
+baseType must refer to a known type - builtin, in the same schema document or in another schema document in the schema set.
+Otherwise, a static error JDST0002

-• Recursion is not allowed through the baseType property, i.e., no cycles in the base type relation are allowed.
-If a cycle is detected, then error JDST0018 is raised.
+Recursion is not allowed through the baseType property, i.e., no cycles in the base type relation are allowed.
+If a cycle is detected, then error JDST0018

 Here is an example of an invalid schema document, because it does not fulfill many of the above constraints.